“Empathy is the most precious human quality”— The Dalai Lama

 We need to change that.

 Make it a habit to say no to any unreasonable request.
 Struggle with that?
-Read this guide to Facing Fear in Life The Warrior Way.
+Read this guide to overcoming fear in life.

 9: Bathe your spirit in nature